//legal

 4.1 Data You Provide

-1. Identification and contact data: name, surname, company name, address, e‑mail, telephone number;
+1. Identification and contact data: name, surname, company name, address, e-mail, telephone number, position/role.

-2. Billing and invoicing data (company, VAT/NIP, REGON, address);
+2. Billing and invoicing data: company, VAT/NIP, REGON, registered address.

-3. Data provided when you fill forms on our Service, request quotes, subscribe to newsletters or contact us;
+4. Form data: information provided when you fill forms on our Service, request quotes, subscribe to newsletters or contact us.

 4.2 Data Collected Automatically

-1. Technical/usage data such as IP address, browser type and version, operating system, pages visited, referral URL, date/time of visit, device identifiers;
+1. Technical / usage data: IP address, browser type and version, operating system, pages visited, referral URL, date/time of visit, device identifiers.

-3. We use third-party analytics services (such as Google Analytics) to collect anonymized data regarding user behavior on our website.
-This includes page visits, duration, referrer URL, and browser information.
-Data may be stored in pseudonymized format and is used to improve user experience and website performance.
-IP addresses are anonymized before being stored, and such data is retained for [14 months] by default.
+3. Analytics data: we use third-party analytics services, such as Google Analytics, to collect pseudonymised data regarding user behaviour on our website, including page visits, duration, referrer URL and browser information.
+Analytics data are used to improve user experience and website performance.

 4.3 Data from Third Parties

-2. Data from analytics and marketing platforms, payment processors, hosting providers;
+1. Data obtained from analytics platforms, advertising networks, payment processors, hosting providers and other business partners.

 4.4 Special Categories of Data

 We ordinarily do not process special categories of personal data (Art.
-9 GDPR) such as data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade‑union membership, genetic or biometric data etc. Should we ever do so, we will explicitly inform you and rely on the applicable legal basis.
+9 GDPR), such as data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetic or biometric data.
+Should we ever do so in connection with specific projects (for example, when a client provides imagery containing identifiable individuals), we will explicitly inform you and rely on the applicable legal basis, including obtaining explicit consent where required.

 5. Purposes of Processing, Retention and Profiling